mesophil/MyriadAL/README.md

 Download the pickled NCT dataset from google drive then add "nct_pickle" to the "Active_FSL" folder.

 Run base_main.py to start active learning.

+# Nico Branch Changes

+base_main.py is a stripped down version and has (will have) many functions for testing query strategies